Resources for More Information: Health Insurance

 Medicare and You (updated annually; available as a free download)

 Medicare Advantage Plans (Medicare Part C)

 Affordable Care Act/Healthcare Marketplace

-Medicaid provides health coverage to millions of Americans, including eligible low-income adults, children, pregnant women, elderly adults and people with disabilities.
+Medicaid provides health coverage to millions of Americans, including eligible low-income adults, children, pregnant women, elderly adults, and people with disabilities.
 Medicaid is administered by states, according to federal requirements.
-The program is funded jointly by state and the federal government.
+The program is funded jointly by the state and the federal government.

 COBRA contains provisions giving certain former employees, retirees, spouses, former spouses, and dependent children the right to temporary continuation of health coverage at group rates.
 This coverage, however, is only available when coverage is lost due to certain specific events; overseen by the Department of Labor.